 These examples should give a sense of the level of detail expected and how this section should fit within the 1-page limit.

 Please follow the instructions in the application and/or take a look at the UCR application tutorial.
 Your recommender should be a professor, mentor, or advisor who knows you and your work well.

 The list of potential mentors will include members of our Resident Faculty and Postdoctoral Fellows.

 Their information can be found here: https://www.santafe.edu/people/type/researcher

 Applicants should not try to select a mentor now.
-Students selected for the program will have an opportunity to meet the available mentors at a welcome luncheon on their first day.
-A final decision about mentors is not made until students have an opportunity to meet all mentors, discuss project ideas during the first week, and agree to work together on a project.
+Students selected for the program will have an opportunity to meet the available mentors during the first week of the program.